 Provide Waterworks Products -

 And then there are those (near and dear to my heart) who work in manufacturing and distribution.
 They develop, produce, and fulfill the need for durable products to build and support utilities.
 But not every water worker wears a hard hat.
 Thousands of people are working behind the scenes, from distributors to supply chain supervisors to plant managers, customer service, and business administration.
 They, too, are focused on the end goal of delivering clean, safe water to our communities.
-These manufacturing facilities provide thousands of American jobs and contribute millions of tax dollars to the U.S. economy and local communities.
+These manufacturing facilities provide thousands of American jobs and contribute millions of dollars in tax revenue to the U.S. economy and local communities.

 WATER WORKERS ARE MORE VALUABLE THAN EVER